MagInspect Magnet Analyzer

 Advantages of MagInspect compared to Permagraph

-The pulse method does not require compensation coils to determine the B-value of the magnetic material because each pulse decays completely and no excitation field is present during the B-measurement.
+The pulse method does not require compensation coils to determine the B value of magnetic materials because each pulse completely decays, and no excitation field is present during B measurements.

-The small pulse probe is largely independent of the geometry of the magnet; for example, external magnets on rotors can be measured.
+The small pulse measuring probe is largely independent of magnet geometry, so external magnets on rotors can be measured without issue.